-With those concerns in mind, we’ve taken up the challenge of fortifying writers and journalists—for whom online engagement is a professional imperative—with the best available methods and means to protect themselves and secure their own freedom to write.
-We also offer recommendations directed to employers, tech companies, and law enforcement on the roles they need to play to prevent online harassment from enforcing silence.
-While the content is geared toward writers, much of the advice and techniques discussed are relevant to anyone confronting hostility online.
+PEN America developed the Field Manual to fortify writers and journalists—for whom online engagement is a professional imperative—with the best available methods and means to protect themselves and secure their own freedom to write.
+While the content is geared toward writers and journalists, much of the advice and techniques discussed are relevant to anyone confronting hostility online.
+Highlights include:

-- Ideas for leveraging online writing communities to combat online harassment
+- Ideas for leveraging supportive online communities to combat online harassment

 - Information about online harassment and the law

 - Best practices for employers and allies of writers and journalists for providing support

 - Tips for practicing wellness and self-care

 - First-hand accounts from writers and journalists who have experienced online harassment

 Our training sessions build on the Field Manual’s content to arm writers, journalists, their allies, and their employers to defend against online harassment.
 While there are no easy answers, candid conversations about the impact of online abuse and how to fight back can empower writers and journalists to remain online and continue exercising their free expression rights however they choose.
 Trainings are tailored to the needs of the audience and available for professional associations of writers and journalists, news outlets, publishers, journalism schools and MFA programs, legal organizations, and other organizations serving creative and media professionals.
 If you are interested in hosting a training, please contact Viktorya Vilk, PEN America’s Manager of Special Projects, Free Expression, at [email protected].